mcmegavolt/blogg/README.md

 # Blogg

-> This gem not working yet!
+> This gem not ready yet!
 I'm in progress now, you are welcome to contribute

-About gem: Very simple blog for your rails application
+About gem: **Simple design ready blog for your rails application**

 **Add to your Gemfile:**